SAFEHR-data/FlowEHR/README.md

     - `LOCATION`: Name of an Azure location e.g. `uksouth`.
 These can be listed with `az account list-locations -o table`
     - `ENVIRONMENT`: Name of the environment e.g. `dev`, also used to name resources
     - `DEVCONTAINER_ACR_NAME`: Name of the Azure Container Registry to use for the devcontainer build.
 This may or may not exist. e.g. `flowehrmgmtacr`
+    - `GH_RUNNER_CREATE_TOKEN` GitHub [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with scopes to "Read access to metadata" and "Read and Write access to administration" on this repository.

 3. Run `Deploy Infra-Test`